Why Linked Safety Issues Chart Is Important

 We live in a fast-paced world.
 Information bombards us constantly and it becomes difficult to organize and categorize all safety information entering the SMS.
 When safety managers are treating 50 to 60 reported safety issues each month, it becomes more difficult to detect trends and predict future events without the use of powerful, SMS databases.

 An SMS database powers sophisticated safety performance dashboards, delivering decision-making value in real time.
 A low-cost, commercially available SMS database also gives management immediate access to repeatable risk management processes that are used across the industry.
-But furthermore, an SMS database gives safety teams the necessary tools to get to the bottom of these recurring safety issues that keep haunting organizations year after year.
+Furthermore, an SMS database gives safety teams the necessary tools to get to the bottom of these recurring safety issues that keep haunting organizations year after year.

 To learn how your SMS can benefit from a low-cost, commercially available SMS database, please watch these short demo videos.